Freddy Mamani (architect): Work

+His buildings are described as "la nueva arquitectura andina," or New Andean Architecture.
+In 2018, his buildings and work were featured in National Geographic, which said he was known as the "King of Andean Architecture."
+While lower levels of the buildings he designs often hold shops, the upper levels are often used as party spaces.

 Regarding Mamani's architectural style, Italian architect Elisabetta Andreoli, author of "Andean Architecture of Bolivia", once explained that "some of the forms have been taken out of Andean art.
 The Tiwanacotas used a language of civilization in their forms: textiles, ceramics, and architectural ruins.
 Mamani uses the Andean cross, the diagonal juxtaposition of the planes, the duplicity, the repetition, the circle, which makes all this a stylisation theme, that is its source."
+Martha Moskowitz of Frederic Magazine wrote in April 2024 that he was inspired to some extent by stone carvings from the ancient city of Tiwanaku, with symbols such as the goddess Pachamama, the Andean cross, and the patterns of Chola dresses are also used, often in complex geometric shapes.
+He also draws from colors of the awayo shawls that indigenous Bolivian children are carried in by their mothers.